 The Minimalists do a great job at describing the value in minimalism below.

-Minimalism is a took that can assist you in finding freedom.
+Minimalism is a tool that can assist you in finding freedom.
 Freedom from fear.
 Freedom from worry.
 Freedom from overwhelm.
 Freedom from guilt.
 Freedom from depression.
 Freedom from the trappings of the consumer culture we’ve built our lives around.
 Real freedom.What Is Minimalism?

 While a lot of people say that it does offer freedom, the practice itself really varies by the person.
 Each person defines what it means to them and how they want to practice it that puts the focus on value and less on just having things.